Trip to MinneapolisPosted: December 11, 2013

 The Mall of America now stands on what used to be Metropolitan Stadium, home of the Twins and Vikings before the Metrodome.

 Here is James outside of the current home of the Minnesota Twins, Target Field.
-Not only are the Twins James’ favorite team, but he happens to be an identical twin himself (and yes, I can tell them apart – duh).
+Not only are the Twins James’ favorite team, but he happens to be an identical twin himself.

 On our last day, we took a stroll through the Minneapolis Sculpture Garden.
 This large spoon must have been built for the purpose of taking photos like this one.
 If not for this wedding, we may never have visited this city.
 I’m so glad that we had the opportunity to make these memories here with our newlywed friends.